dmytro-anokhin/url-image/README.md

 `URLImage` is a SwiftUI view that displays an image downloaded from provided URL. `URLImage` manages downloading remote image and caching it locally, both in memory and on disk, for you.

 ## Features
-- Follows SwiftUI declarative style;
+- SwiftUI image view for remote images;
+- Asynchronous image loading in the background with cancellation when view disappears;
-- Local disk cache;
+- Local disk cache for downloaded images;
+- Download progress indication;
+- Incremental downloading with interlaced images support (interlaced PNG, interlaced GIF, and progressive JPEG);
-- Allows customization of the placeholder and the image views;
+- Fully customizable including placeholder, progress indication, and the image view;
-- Supports displaying download progress.
+- Control over download delay for better scroll performance in lists;
+- Lower memory consumption when downloading image data directly to disk.

 ## Usage